msdx321/RT-Bench/docs/source/3-Extending_rt-bench.markdown

     executable is not on path. `$(STATICX_CMD)` contains the StaticX commandline, which gets substituted by a printf if the feature is disabled

+    Example makefile rules are in [Building with the framework](#makefile-rules).

-    See `IsolBench/Makefile` for an example.
+    See `IsolBench/Makefile` for an example of how to create a complete makefile.

 4. The benchmark set is to be described as a module in a .dox or .md file.